Ride1Up Roadster V3 Review | Light, Nimble, and Surprising

 Ride1Up Roadster V3 Review: Summary / Where to Buy

-The $1295 price point is very, very competitive.
+The price point is very, very competitive for what you’re getting.
 It’ll likely be a few hundred bucks less than what you’ll find with bikes bearing similar parts.
-This is a win for DTC brands and a win for saving customers cash.
+This is a win for DTC brands and a win for saving customers’ cash.

 The Roadster V3 is a well-crafted ride and arguably one of the best e-bikes I’ve ridden all year.